Skip to content

 CHECK-OUT – Check-out is by 11:00 on your departure date.

-DEPOSIT – A 50% deposit is due at the time of booking.
+DEPOSIT – A 50% deposit is due at the time of booking with a 3 night minimum stay and can be made by credit card, Venmo, PayPal or check.

 DIRECTIONS – From BILLINGS, follow your map to Martinsdale, at the T (before entering Martinsdale) turn west onto Hwy 294 for 12 miles.
 Turn right into Lennep (church, school and a few homes).
 From BOZEMAN, follow the map to Ringling, continue on for four miles and turn right onto Hwy 294 and go 15 miles, and turn left into Lennep (a church, school and a few homes).
 Follow the gravel road past the church for 6 miles and watch for Bonanza Creek signs.
 GPS does not always get you here.
 We are not quite 2 hours from Bozeman and 2 ½ hours from Billings.